Stress & TMJ Disorders

 Patients who have been living with TMJ pain for a long time are prone to even more stress and anxiety, especially when they can’t find a solution to their problem.
 As these patients continue dealing with the jaw pain and earaches, their body responds to that continued stress.
 Jaws keep clenching, teeth keep grinding, and as a result, these patients have increased TMJ pain.

-TMJ Disorders Are Not Always Stress-Related
+Stress and TMJ Pain Are Not Always Related

 Other causes of TMJ disorders include: